• Nothing Found

 Are taxis in Frankfurt expensive?

-The cost of your Frankfurt taxi can add up if you are travelling a greater distance, but if you are making a quick trip, the fare is reasonable – especially if you can split it between your fellow travellers.
-Depending on where you’re trying to get to, taking the train in Frankfurt can get you from one station to the next quicker and perhaps cheaper than a taxi, but you may have to do some navigating and plenty of walking to get to your final destination, so it may be worth opting for a cab instead.
+The cost of your Frankfurt taxi can add up if you are travelling a greater distance but if you are making a quick trip, the fare is reasonable – especially if you split it between your fellow travellers.
+Depending on where you’re trying to get to, taking the train in Frankfurt can get you from one station to the next quicker and perhaps cheaper than a taxi.
+However, you may have to do some navigating and plenty of walking to get to your final destination, so it may be worth opting for a cab instead.

 Was this helpful?